RWParsons/circacompare/README.md

 # Help

 Once loaded into R, load the documentation using `?circacompare`.
 As per the example, you can use the other function, `make_data`, to generate example data appropriate for use in the `circacompare` function.

+If you're having further troubles or suggestions for improvement, please create an issue or email me (rex.parsons94@gmail.com).